Photo gallery: A look back at Chief Allen through the years; plus, funeral details

-El Paso, Texas (KTSM) — Police Chief Greg Allen died unexpectedly last week at age 71.
+El Paso, Texas (KTSM) — Police Chief Greg Allen died unexpectedly last week at the age of 71.

 Here is a look back at his life through some photos.